Skip to main content

 Dynamic Access Credentials

-Use the steps below to add an AWS cloud account using Security Token Service (STS) credentials.
+Use the steps below to add an AWS cloud account using dynamic Security Token Service (STS) credentials.

 Prerequisites